 Audio-Technica Fully Manual Turntable

 Audio-Technica brings you its signature carbon fiber additions that are prevalent in high-end units.
-It is a durable choice with crisp and high definition sound quality, which works great for your Sonos home sound system, especially with Sonos Play 5.
+It is a durable choice with crisp and high-definition sound quality, which works great for your Sonos home sound system, especially with Sonos Play 5.
 It is very precise in its functions and settings.

 - Superior Quality: This Audio-Technica turntable ensures high-fidelity audio reproduction from vinyl, offering a premium listening experience.